Black Jockeys Used to Dominate the Kentucky Derby. Then They Were Forgotten.

 The person who won the first Kentucky Derby in 1875 was Oliver Lewis.
 Go back to the 19th and very early 20th century, and you’ll also find a few jockeys who won multiple Derby races, including Willie Simms, Isaac “Burns” Murphy and James Winkfield.

 In addition to being champions of the most prestigious event in horse racing, these riders shared something else in common: they were Black.
-It’s a legacy that is too often relegated to footnote status in the history of the Derby; thankfully Woodford Reserve — the official bourbon and presenting sponsor of this year’s Derby, which will be held on May 1 and is now in its 147th running — is aiming to change that.
+It’s a legacy that is too often relegated to footnote status in the history of the Derby; last year, sponsor Woodford Reserve highlighted the contributions of those riders.

 Former Kentucky resident Rob Owens is the founder of Harlem Derby — a music, food and cultural festival that celebrates the Derby and also sells some amazing hats inspired by Black jockeys.
 He’s also impeccably dressed, and you should utilize his shop for your Derby wares if you have time.
-At a small Woodford Reserve event earlier this week, he shed some more light on the history and tribulations of these pioneering sports figures.
+At a small Woodford Reserve event in April, he shed some more light on the history and tribulations of these pioneering sports figures.

 “Take Isaac ‘Burns’ Murphy — one of the greatest jockeys of all time,” explains Owens.
 “He started at the age of 17 and had an extended career.
 He was the first one to win three Derbys.
 He was a millionaire and really the LeBron James of his time, when it comes to skill and earnings.”

 But the success of Black riders was short-lived and fraught with racism, which eventually pushed many out of the States — James Winkfield, the last African American to win the Derby, won the race twice in a row in the early 1900s but was forced to finish his career in Europe.